krissen/historical_stats/README.md

 3. **Set the update interval** (how often the statistics should be recalculated).
 4. **Define your measurement points:**

-- Choose one or more statistics (min, max, mean, value at, total change).
+- Choose one or more statistics (min, max, mean, sum, value at, total change).
 - Select the time period (e.g., "days ago", "weeks ago", "this year", or "all history").
 - Enter the number of units for the period (e.g., "7 days ago", "1 month ago").
 - Add as many points as you like.